North Carolina State Highway Patrol: Rank structure

 In the history of the Patrol there have been several ranks that have been abolished:

-The rank of “Patrolman first class”, which was denoted by a one stripe chevron and represented 3 years of service, was abolished in 1960.
+The rank of Patrolman First Class, which was denoted by a one stripe chevron and represented 3 years of service.
+It was established in the early 1940s, and was abolished in the 1960s.

 The rank of Corporal was established in 1931 as second in command in each district.
 It was abolished in 1968.

 The Rank of Technical Sergeant was established in 1951 as third in command in each troop.
-There were only around eight at a given time in the state and the rank was made almost redundant and obsolete by the addition of the rank of First Sergeant in 1968, and so it too was abolished in 1973.
+There were only around eight at a given time in the state and the rank was made almost redundant and obsolete by the addition of the rank of First Sergeant in 1968, and so it too was abolished in 1970.

 In 1962 the rank of “Air-wing Sergeant” was created and only held by two men, Patrolman Pilot Al Cope and Patrolman Pilot Dan Williams.
-The Rank was abolished in 1972 when the helicopter replaced the Patrol’s airplanes and Cope left the program.
+The Rank was abolished in 1972 when the helicopter replaced the Patrol's airplanes and Cope left the program.
 At that time Patrol Pilots were given the rank of “Warrant Officer”.

 The Rank of Warrant Officer was used by several Helicopter Pilots for the Patrol until the early 1980s when the rank was abolished.

 Lastly the ranks of First and Second Lieutenant were merged into one Lieutenant in the late 1970s to avoid confusion of seniority among members.